ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Overview
 ========

-In v2.12.0, a large overhaul process of ESMValTool/Core's configuration started.
+In v2.12.0, a redesign process of ESMValTool/Core's configuration started.
 Its main aim is to simplify the configuration by moving from many different configuration files for individual components to one configuration object that consists of a single nested dictionary (similar to `Dask's configuration
 <https://docs.dask.org/en/stable/configuration.html>`__).
-This change will not be implemented in one massive pull request but rather in a step-by-step procedure.
+This change will not be implemented in one large pull request but rather in a step-by-step procedure.
-Thus, the configuration might appear inconsistent until this overhaul is finished.
+Thus, the configuration might appear inconsistent until this redesign is finished.
 A detailed plan for this new configuration is outlined in :issue:`2371`.